 Postgraduate study options

 The Master’s Programme in Building Technology at Aalto is considered as a great foundation for doctoral studies and post-doc positions.

 Aalto University's student selection process is competitive and paper-based.
 Applications that pass the eligibility check (administrative evaluation) conducted by Aalto University Admissions Services proceed to the school's programme-specific academic evaluation.

-The following are used as criteria for academic evaluation:
+The following are used as criteria for academic evaluation 2021:

-- Academic performance; need to be mainly very good or excellent.
+Admission requirements: Grades need to mainly very good or excellent

 Evaluated documents: Transcript of records

 What is evaluated: Content and quantity in relation to the applied study-option-specific requirements

 What we look for in an applicant: Content suit very well or excellent to the study option.